Azeret/galIMF/README.md

 9. The 1.1.8 version corrects the "function_element_abundunce" of galevo.py for the calculation of abundance ratios, [X/Y].
 Now, when the mass of X =< 0 while the mass of Y > 0, [X/Y] is set to be -6.
 When the mass of Y =< 0 while the mass of X > 0, [X/Y] is set to be 6.
 When the mass of X and Y both =< 0, [X/Y] is set to be 0.
 10. 1.1.9 version increase greatly the accuracy limit for calculating the stellar upper mass limit "M_max" in function "function_M_max_1" in galimf.py.
 This might lead to a longer running time of the code but greatly improve the mass accuracy of the stellar clusters around 3 * 10^8 Msun because they have an alpha3 close to 1.
 11. 1.1.10 fix the problem of not allowing a stellar mass limit lower than 100.
+12. Change the default IMF variation model from "IGIMF_Z" to "IGIMF_Z_MW", which considers that the mean stellar metallicity of the field stars near the Sun (which produce measurements for the canonical IMF) is sub-solar (\[Z\]~-0.1) instead of solar. (to version 1.1.11 March 2024)